Features: Patria State Forest and Vroman’s Nose

 6.90 The trail leaves the logging road on the right and turns downhill.

 31.1 Vroman’s Nose.
 2001 [HERB CHONG] 31.2 View from Vroman’s Nose.
 2001 [MICHAEL WARREN]

-9.85 The trail reaches the summit of Vroman’s Nose, with a spectacular view across the Schoharie Valley and Vroomansland south to the Catskills.
+9.65 The trail reaches the summit of Vroman’s Nose, with a spectacular view across the Schoharie Valley and Vroomansland south to the Catskills.
 This is a wonderful place to have lunch, rest and take in the sun.
 Locals have been taking the hike up here for over a hundred years, as is evidenced by the initials in the rock.
-The mountain is owned by the Vroman’s Nose Preservation Corp., which has preserved it as forever wild.
+In 2017, the Vroman’s Nose Preservation Corp donated this mountain to NYS DEC, it's preserved as a Unique Area.
 Although the route followed by the Long Path up the mountain is quite steep, the summit can also be reached by an easy 600-foot climb from the maintained parking lot at the base of the green trail on West Middleburgh Road.
 A very informative book on the history of Vroman’s Nose and its environs, written by Dr. Vincent Schaefer, the founder of the Long Path, is available at the Old Stone Fort in Schoharie.
 The Long Path continues along the green trail, following the cliffs, with spectacular views along the edge of the escarpment.